Focus (linguistics): Formalist approaches

 Focus was later suggested to be a structural position at the beginning of the sentence (or on the left periphery) in Romance languages such as Italian, as the lexical head of a Focus Phrase (or FP, following the X-bar theory of phrase structure).
 Jackendoff, Selkirk, Rooth, Krifka, Schwarzschild argue that focus consists of a feature that is assigned to a node in the syntactic representation of a sentence.

-Because focus is now widely seen as corresponding between heavy stress, or nuclear pitch accent, this feature is often associated with the phonologically prominent element(s) of a sentence.
+Because focus is now widely seen as corresponding between heavy stress, or nuclear pitch accent, this feature is often associated with the phonologically-prominent element(s) of a sentence.

 Sound structure (phonological and phonetic) studies of focus are not as numerous, as relational language phenomena tend to be of greater interest to syntacticians and semanticists.
-But this may be changing: a recent study found that not only do focused words and phrases have a higher range of pitch compared to words in the same sentence but that words following the focus in both American English and Mandarin Chinese were lower than normal in pitch and words before a focus are unaffected.
+Hopwever, that may be changing since a recent study found that focused words and phrases have a higher range of pitch compared to words in the same sentence, and words after the focus in both American English and Mandarin Chinese are also lower than normal in pitch and that words before a focus are unaffected.
 The precise usages of focus in natural language are still uncertain.
 A continuum of possibilities could possibly be defined between precisely enunciated and staccato styles of speech based on variations in pragmatics or timing.

 Currently, there are two central themes in research on focus in generative linguistics.
 First, given what words or expressions are prominent, what is the meaning of some sentence?
 Rooth, Jacobs, Krifka, and von Stechow claim that there are lexical items and construction specific-rules that refer directly to the notion of focus.
 Dryer, Kadmon, Marti, Roberts, Schwarzschild, Vallduvi, and Williams argue for accounts in which general principles of discourse explain focus sensitivity.
 Second, given the meaning and syntax of some sentence, what words or expressions are prominent?

 Prominence and meaning

 Focus directly affects the semantics, or meaning, of a sentence.
-Different ways of pronouncing the sentence affects the meaning, or, what the speaker intends to convey.
-Focus distinguishes one interpretation of a sentence from other interpretations of the same sentence that do not differ in word order, but may differ in the way in which the words are taken to relate to each other.
+Different ways of pronouncing the sentence affects the meaning or what the speaker intends to convey.
+Focus distinguishes one interpretation of a sentence from other interpretations of the same sentence that do not differ in word order but may differ in the way in which the words are taken to relate to one another.
 To see the effects of focus on meaning, consider the following examples: